Medicare Bariatric Surgery Requirements

 How to Get Approved For Weight Loss Surgery with Medicare

-In order to get approved, you will need to be referred by your primary care physician.
-In their referral to a bariatric surgeon, they need to refer to your obesity healthy problems that are expected to improve following this type of surgery.
+To get approved, you will need to be referred by your primary care physician.
+In their referral to a bariatric surgeon, they need to apply to your obesity health problems that are expected to improve following this type of surgery.
 You will need to choose a facility that meets their minimum facility standards and certification requirements.
 Contact them directly during this decision-making process.
 Regardless of what Medicare plan you have, talk directly with your surgeon to make sure they accept your insurance.

-Generally, the amount of the procedure covered will depend on the plan you have.
-Most plans cover at least 80% of the amount of the surgery.
-The rest may be covered by MediGap supplemental plan leaving you with no expenses associated with your bariatric surgery.
+The amount of the procedure covered will depend on the plan you have.
+Most programs include at least 80% of the amount of the surgery.
+The rest may be covered by Medigap supplemental plan leaving you with no expenses associated with your bariatric surgery.

 After you find a qualified and approved surgeon, you will need to go through all of the required tests such as x-rays, mental evaluations, physical evaluations and lab work.
-This approval is important to being approved by Medicare for your coverage.
+This approval is essential to be approved by Medicare for your coverage.
 Your physician can give all of the details associated with the entire process and provide a checklist for you to follow.
 You can obtain pre-authorization with the help of your physician.
-The surgeon will contact Medicare and provide them with the necessary documentation and/or information needed in order to have your surgery approved.
-The process can be lengthy and your surgeon will be the one responsible for this approval process.
-Medicare may even ask you additional questions in order to finalize the approval process and to pay for your surgery.
+The surgeon will contact Medicare and provide them with the necessary documentation and information needed to have your surgery approved.
+The process can be lengthy, and your surgeon will be the one responsible for this approval process.
+Medicare may even ask you additional questions to finalize the approval process and to pay for your surgery.

 Ultimately, a professional bariatric surgeon understands the process and is dedicated to helping you, the patient, succeed at getting approved and enduring weight loss surgery that will change your life.